-The Society reinsures its Over 50s and part of its IP book of business.
+The Society reinsures its Over 50s, part of its IP book of business and products sold through third-party arrangements.
 The valuation of the Society's assets recognises the value of this arrangement.
 The same methods and assumptions are used to value the reinsurance arrangement as used to value the technical provisions of the contracts to which the reinsurance relates.